The Value of Different Points of View

 Many commentators on foreign policy begin their pieces by remarking that this is the most fraught period for U.S.-China relations since normalization.
 This statement casts a long shadow over the discussion, shutting down the idea that the United States and China could work together on anything.
 However, Xi and Biden sitting down face-to-face and agreeing to restart climate talks, and the United States agreeing in principle to a loss and damage fund to aid countries most impacted by climate change, are small signs that even big powers with tense relationships can nudge the needle forward on the existential threats of the twenty-first century.

-During the fall 2022 Student-to-Student Dialogue between Georgetown University and Peking University, fellow students from the United States, China, Singapore, Vietnam, Thailand, and Argentina and I drew on our diverse perspectives to reflect on the current state of the global development agenda, and U.S.-China cooperation on development and climate resilience.
+During the fall 2022 U.S.-China Student Dialogue between Georgetown University and Peking University, fellow students from the United States, China, Singapore, Vietnam, Thailand, and Argentina and I drew on our diverse perspectives to reflect on the current state of the global development agenda, and U.S.-China cooperation on development and climate resilience.

 Because my groups featured students from developing countries leveraging relationships with both China and the United States, we discussed another key question for the global development agenda.
 In a world where U.S.-China relations overshadow global cooperation on development needs, how can the international community center the voices of recipient governments and local stakeholders, rather than geopolitical interests, when crafting aid and development finance policy?